Frogging-Family/wine-tkg-git/proton-tkg/README.md

 You can find all your usual options in the proton-tkg.cfg file.
 If you create a proton-tkg.cfg file in ~/.config/frogminer dir, it'll be used as an override.

-## The prebuilt DXVK/D9VK "problem"
+## The prebuilt DXVK "problem"

 By default, proton-tkg will download latest official DXVK release from github.
-You have nothing to do, it's all good. **However, if you want to build/use a development or modified version of DXVK, it's recommended to use [dxvk-tools](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/dxvk-tools)**
+You have nothing to do, it's all good. **However, if you want to build/use a development or modified version of DXVK, it's recommended to use [dxvk-tools](https://github.com/Frogging-Family/dxvk-tools)**

 ### If you're not using dxvk-tools/can't build DXVK/D9VK :